martinsgabriel1956/martinsgabriel1956/README.md

 ### Hi, I'm Gabriel! 🤘

 - Studying web development, over a year.
-- Passion for technology 💻📱🖥
+- Passionate for technology 💻📱🖥
 - Enthusiastic for music and pop culture 🖖🎮📺🎸🎤

 ### :gear: Languages, Frameworks, Technologies and Tools: